The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Proposed Approach

 \begin{remark} \Cref{prop:mvg_perturb_map,alg:perturb_and_map} have been rediscovered many times throughout the literature (see~\cite{Bardsley:2012, Bardsley:2014, Gilavert:2015, Orieux:2012, Papandreou:2010, Papandreou:2016, Rue:2001, Rue:2005, Schmidt:2010, Vono:2022} and the references therein) and are known under names such as Perturb-and-MAP~\cite{Papandreou:2010, Papandreou:2016}, Perturbation-Optimization~\cite{Orieux:2012}, and Randomize-Then-Optimize~\cite{Bardsley:2012, Bardsley:2014}.
 The terms \enquote{MAP} and \enquote{optimize/optimization} are used since solving the linear system in the second subproblem is equivalent to computing the \gls{map} estimate in a Gaussian linear inverse problem which, in turn, is equivalent to solving a least squares optimization problem. \end{remark}

-Due to the assumptions on $K$, the linear system in line 2 of \Cref{alg:perturb_and_map} is always well-posed, but might be ill-conditioned depending on the structure of $K$ and $\Sigma_0$.
+Due to the assumption that $K \in \mathbb{R}^{m \times n}$ with full rank and $m \geq n$, the linear system in line 2 of \Cref{alg:perturb_and_map} is always well-posed, but might be ill-conditioned depending on the structure of $K$ and $\Sigma_0$.
 Therefore, the diagonally preconditioned conjugate gradient method \cite[Algorithm 5.3]{Nocedal:2006} is a suitable choice for its resolution.
 The algorithm, adapted to our notation and setting, is summarized in \Cref{alg:precond_cg}\footnote{The algorithm solves the system $Ax = b$ by introducing the change of variable $\bar{X} = D^{\frac{1}{2}} X$, where $D \ceq \diag d$ is the so-called preconditioner.
 This leads to the modified system $D^{-\frac{1}{2}} A D^{-\frac{1}{2}} \bar{X} = D^{-\frac{1}{2}} b$, which is more appealing to solve if $D^{-\frac{1}{2}} A D^{-\frac{1}{2}}$ has a lower condition number than $A$.
 Note also that $r$ refers to the residual of the original system $Ax = b$.}.

 \begin{remark} Strictly speaking, the corresponding multivariate Gaussian samples produced by \Cref{alg:perturb_and_map} and \ref{alg:precond_cg} will be slightly biased since the linear system is only approximately solved by \Cref{alg:precond_cg}.
 It was shown in \cite{Gilavert:2015} that, in a Gibbs sampling context, this bias can be compensated by adding a Metropolis-Hastings step at the end of \Cref{alg:perturb_and_map}.
-However, we omitted the correction step since the bias vanishes when the tolerance parameter in \Cref{alg:perturb_and_map} is sufficiently small. \end{remark}
+However, we omitted the correction step since the bias vanishes when the tolerance parameter in \Cref{alg:precond_cg} is sufficiently small. \end{remark}

 Executing \cref{alg:precond_cg} using double-precision floating-point numbers and without preconditioning (\ie, $d = 1_n$) was sufficient for most of our experiments.
 The poor conditioning in the remaining experiments was considerably improved by the standard choice $d = \diag \br{K^T \Sigma_0 K}$.
 The diagonal entries of $K^T \Sigma_0 K$ can be efficiently computed in a matrix-free fashion if $K$ models a collection of convolution operator, as formally summarized in the following proposition. \begin{proposition} Let $K \in \R^{m \times n}$ and $\Sigma_0 \in \R^{m \times m}$ be block matrices defined as